turbot/steampipe-plugin-imap/docs/index.md

 - `host` - Hostname of the IMAP server.
 Required.
 Can also be set with the `IMAP_HOST` environment variable.
 - `login` - Login name, usually the email address.
 Required.
 Can also be set with the `IMAP_LOGIN` environment variable.
 - `password` - Password.
 Required.
 Can also be set with the `IMAP_PASSWORD` environment variable.
 - `port` - Port to connect on the host, usually 143 for IMAP and 993 for IMAPS.
+Valid values are 143, 993, or a value between 1024 and 65535.
 Default 993.
 Can also be set with the `IMAP_PORT` environment variable.
 - `tls_enabled` - If true, use TLS to connecto the host.
 Default true.
 - `insecure_skip_verify` - If true, skip certificate verification.
 Default false.
 - `mailbox` - The mailbox to query for messages if not specifically given in the query.
 Default is INBOX.